Clockwise from left:

 — Okwui Okpokwasili: Poor People’s TV Room (Dec 6-9)

-— Marginal Consort (Jan 25-26, as part of the Sound Histories festival)
+— Marginal Consort (Jan 25 performance, Jan 26 workshop.
+Part of the Sound Histories Festival)

 — Nicola Gunn: Piece For Person And Ghetto Blaster (Feb 14-16)